The value of specialist medical negligence solicitors

 - Is a strong communicator

-- Effective at managing negotiations
+- Is experienced and effective at managing negotiations

-- Is up-to-date with the latest legislation and reforms
+- Is up to date with the latest legislation and reforms

 - Is proactive in keeping in touch with clients